Xinjiang under Qing rule: Dzungar genocide

 The Qianlong Emperor issued the following orders, as translated by Peter C. Perdue:

 "Show no mercy at all to these rebels.
 Only the old and weak should be saved.
 Our previous military campaigns were too lenient.
 If we act as before, our troops will withdraw, and further trouble will occur.

 If a rebel is captured and his followers wish to surrender, he must personally come to the garrison, prostrate himself before the commander, and request surrender.
 If he only sends someone to request submission, it is undoubtedly a trick.
 Tell Tsengünjav to massacre these crafty Zunghars.
 Do not believe what they say."

 Deaths in the Dzungar genocide are estimated at between 70 and 80 percent of the 600,000 or more Dzungars, who were destroyed by disease and warfare between 1755 and 1758, which Michael Clarke describes as "the complete destruction of not only the Dzungar state but of the Dzungars as a people."
 According to the Qing scholar Wei Yuan (1794–1857), the Dzungar population before the Qing conquest was around 600,000 in 200,000 households.
 Wei Yuan wrote that about 40 percent of the Dzungar households were killed by smallpox, 20 percent fled to Russia or Kazakh tribes, and 30 percent were killed by Manchu bannermen.
-Khalkha Mongols also participated in the killing.
+Khalkha Mongols and Salars also participated in the killing.
 For several thousands of li, there were no gers except of those who had surrendered.
 According to Russian accounts, all the men, women and children of the Dzungars were slaughtered by the Manchu troops.
 The population of Dzungaria would not rebound for several generations.